 The spring months are prime time for trekking in the Annapurnas due to the warm sunshine, emerald green rice terraces and trails lined with a colourful profusion of rhododendron and marigolds.
 And there’s no better way to first experience the magnificent Annapurnas then by trekking between luxury lodges on gentle trails that showcase the stunning Himalayan scenery.

-Late spring is one of the best months to visit Japan as it’s warm and sunny in most of the country but not too hot, rainy or humid as in the summertime.
-In fact, it’s just perfect for trekking and seeing the sights.
-The cooler hills of the Kiso Peninsula with their ancient, sacred trails and the fascinating centres of Kyoto and Nara provide a wonderful range of contrastsin a country that is once again proving very popular.
+Late spring is one of the best months to visit Japan as it’s warm and sunny in most of the country but not as hot, rainy or humid as in the summertime.
+In fact, it’s just delightful for trekking and seeing the sights.
+The cooler hills of the Kiso Peninsula with their ancient, sacred trails and the fascinating centres of Kyoto and Nara provide a wonderful range of contrasts in a country that is once again proving very popular.

 As with much of the Himalaya, springtime is one of the best times of the year to visit Bhutan when it’s not too cold or deluged by monsoon rains.
 With walks in the Paro and Phobjika valleys and an unusual overnight trek to reach Taktsang Monastery it’s good to have the weather on your side.
 You’ll also spend three nights in a farmhouse homestay for a privileged insight into how the Bhutanese people live their daily lives.